Futhark-AS/haellang/README.md

-# Hællang
+# The Hællang Programming Language

-## The number one programming language for østfoldingær
+#### The number one programming language for østfoldingær

+> # Installation

+1. Create a folder for the project
+2. In the terminal type `git clone https://github.com/Futhark-AS/haellang.git`
+3. Move into the folder and create a virtual environment with `python -m venv venv`
+4. Activate virtual environment
+   - For windows: `source venv/Scripts/activate`
+   - For mac: `source venv/bin/activate`
+5. Install requirements `pip install -r requirements.txt`

+###### Now you can you write a .haellae file in Hællang and run it using the command: `python haellang.py path-to-file/file.haellae`

-# Semantics
+> # Semantics

 | Hællang Code                                        | Python Interpretation                                      |
 | --------------------------------------------------- | ---------------------------------------------------------- |